alibougarne/genesis-springboot-test/README.md

     │
     └── ...
 ## Data seeds
-i used java faker to generate data seeders replace the following code in application.properties to interrupting seeds
+i used java faker to generate data seeders, replace the following code in application.properties to interrupt seeds
 ```properties
 database.seed = true
 ```